ariga/atlas/doc/md/guides/orms/efcore.md

 ```

 :::note
-By looking at [DbContext Creation](https://learn.microsoft.com/en-us/ef/core/cli/dbcontext-creation?tabs=dotnet-core-cli), you can see the current DbContext using Sqlite.
+By looking at [DbContext Creation](https://learn.microsoft.com/en-us/ef/core/cli/dbcontext-creation?tabs=dotnet-core-cli), you
+can see the current DbContext uses Sqlite.
 Therefore we need to use the correct dev database for Atlas to work.
 ```csharp title="TodoApi/Program.cs"
 builder.Services.AddSqlite<TodoDbContext>(connectionString);
 ```